Elite-Modding-Team/ThaumicTweaker/README.md

 ## Tweaks
 **NOTE:** All tweaks are disabled by default or use Thaumcraft default values.

+- **Alchemical Brass**: Change the alchemical brass recipe to require copper instead of iron.
 - **Cult Robes Tweaks:** Change the Vis reduction amount on each piece of armor
 - **Curiosity Tweaks:**
   - Ancient Curiosity, Arcane Curiosity, and Preserved Curiosity from Pech trades